Quitting the Couch: Five Reasons People Leave Therapy Prematurely

 4. “Maybe I’m just not cut out for therapy.”

 At the very beginning of therapy, people often encounter the case of it just not being a good “fit.”
-A mismatch happens as often in therapy as it does in dating, and it relates mostly to the intangible – the vibe between the two of you.
+A mismatch happens as often in therapy as it does in dating, and it relates mostly to the intangible–the vibe between the two of you.
 It’s also possible that, on occasion, you have landed in the office of someone who simply is not a very good therapist.

 The key at this point is not to give up therapy, but to do some comparison shopping.
 Try to get some personal referrals, or read as much as you can about each therapist.
 Many therapists offer free initial consultations, either on the phone or in person.
 Commit to trying out no less than three and then picking your favorite.
 Remember, you are the customer in this business relationship.
 You are picking the person with whom you are going to share the most intimate details about yourself, so it’s important that you feel comfortable with them.
-It’s OK to be choosy.
+It’s okay to be choosy.

 5. “I’m just going to call and cancel.”